tarajoshii/practical_2/README.md

    python preproc.py
    ```
 2. **Generate Embeddings**
    Execute `mxbai_embed_large_sample.py` to process the preprocessed data through the selected embedding models.
-You can choose between models (e.g., MiniLM, MPNet, or InstructorXL) by modifying the global variable at the top of the script.
+You can choose between model by modifying the global variable at the top of the script.
    ```bash
    python mxbai_embed_large_sample.py
    ```